 Federated queries

-One major advantage of linked open data is that we can use not only the information stored within our graph.
-Instead, because we have matched most of our values to existing WikiData-Items (where possible), we are able to write queries linking to different Knowledge Bases like WikiData [or others that also link to WikiData-Items].
-As we have location information like places of publication or narrative locations of the novels and WikiData provides coordinates to many locations, we can write a federated query to retrieve those and visualize the locations on a map.
+Since we have location information like places of publication or narrative locations of the novels and Wikidata provides coordinates to many locations, we can write a federated query to retrieve those and visualize the locations on a map.

-PREFIX wid: <http://www.wikidata.org/entity/> #wikidata wd PREFIX widt: <http://www.wikidata.org/prop/direct/> #wikidata wdt
+PREFIX wd: <http://www.wikidata.org/entity/> #wikidata wd PREFIX wdt: <http://www.wikidata.org/prop/direct/> #wikidata wdt

-Within the WHERE-part you can query all items you want to as long as they have a P13 (exact match with WikiData) property.
-So in our example ?item wdt:P32 ?nar_loc. #a novel has a narrative location ?nar_loc wdt:P13 ?WikiLink. #the narrative location has an exact match.
+Within the WHERE-part you can query all items you want to as long as they have a P13 (exact match with Wikidata) property.
+So in our example ?item mmdt:P32 ?nar_loc. #a novel has a narrative location ?nar_loc mmdt:P13 ?WikiLink. #the narrative location has an exact match.

-Next using the SERVICE referring to the WikiData-SPARQL-Endpoint, we can get all information listed on the matching WikiData-entry.
-To write the triple, we now need to use the property-values of WikiData.
-Here P625 is the coordinate location of the WikiData entity.
+Next using the SERVICE referring to the Wikidata SPARQL endpoint, we can get all information listed on the matching Wikidata entry.
+To write the triple, we now need to use the property values of Wikidata.
+Here P625 is the coordinate location of the Wikidata entity.

 SERVICE <https://query.wikidata.org/sparql> { ?wikidataEntityLink widt:P625 ?coordinateLocation. }